BlenderCN/BlenderPython/Duplication.md

 It's possible to do this by making 2 objects.

   - In words:
-     - child: _1 Sphere_
+     - child: _1 Cube_ (with verts and faces)
-     - parent: _1 vertex based mesh Object_ with vertices at the locations where you want the spheres to be duplicated.
+     - parent: _1 vertex based mesh Object_ with vertices at the locations where you want the cubes-children to be duplicated.
   - In images: this tends to make immediate sense.

 Things to consider: